sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

         return $media->getMetadataValue('thumbnail_url');
     }

-At this point, the provider class is almost finish, we can add and remove a vimeo video thanks to the ``AdminBundle`` integration and to the ``VimeoProvider``.
+At this point, the provider class is almost finish, we can add and remove a vimeo video : thanks to the ``AdminBundle`` integration and to the ``VimeoProvider`` service.

 Register the class to the DIC